 Have you ever wondered why some people are more organised than others?
 Why they seem to get everything done without breaking a sweat each day?
-This post aims to help identify what daily habits organised people do that help them to be in control of their time, their homes, and their lives.
+This post aims to help identify what the daily habits of organised people help them do to be in control of their time, their homes, and their lives.

 Hopefully there are habits that you already do daily, but you may just find some inspiration in these 7 that will help you become even more organised as well.
 Hope it helps!